 Bill: I would say general investing advice applies well to this space: read a lot (my partner Reason’s Fight Aging is a tremendous resource), talk to entrepreneurs, talk to fellow investors.

 We would like to thank Reason and Bill for taking the time to do this interview with us.
-If you are interested in joining the Longevity Investor Network, you can get in touch with us here.
+If you are interested in joining the Longevity Investor Network, get in touch with us.